kamwoods/splendir/README.md

 ### A High Performance Directory Scanner and Printer

-Splendir is an extremely fast directory scanner with a GUI interface.
-Splendir generates tree views of files in a directory, customizable lists of file metadata, and reports of directory contents and file type distributions.
-Releases include executables for Linux (x64) distros, Windows 11 (x64), and macOS (Apple M-series silicon).
+Splendir is an extremely fast cross-platform directory scanner with a GUI interface.
+Splendir generates tree views of files in a directory, customizable lists of file metadata (including file types, MIME types, and hashes), and reports of directory contents and file type distributions.

 Features:
 - Multi-threaded processing for high speed scans and hash calculations
+- Autodetects filesystem on which directory is being scanned
 - Virtual scrolling in tree and file list modes for live views of millions of files
 - Multiple scan presets
 - Live sorting of output in file list view